MeetCaregivers Attends The RISE Medicare Marketing & Sales Summit

 2022 may be one of the most challenging for health insurers.
 COVID has transformed health insurance and will likely affect coverage, pricing, and patient care for years.
 To help keep costs low for carriers and consumers, we offer supplemental health insurance benefits through the MeetCaregivers Marketplace, such as:

-- Companionship services: 1 in 3 seniors experience loneliness, which is shown to negatively impact memory, physical and mental health, and life expectancy.
+- Companionship services: 1 in 3 seniors experience loneliness, which impacts memory, physical and mental health, and life expectancy.
 Access to companion caregivers can minimize the effects of loneliness and isolation among older adults.

 - Transportation assistance: In 2017, an estimated 3.6 million Medicaid recipients “missed or delayed care” due to transportation issues.
 Access to affordable and convenient transportation ensures more seniors get the help they need.